Camp Lejeune Bladder Cancer Lawsuit

-Medications such as chemotherapy can have side effects such as hair loss, loss of weight, nausea, and reduced immune systems.
+Medications such as chemotherapy can have side effects such as hair loss, weight loss, nausea, and reduced immune systems.
 Radiation also has various adverse effects, which can make a patient miserable for the duration of their treatments.

-These methods are costly and can even require a patient to lose a lot of time at work, which can further jeopardize their livelihood due to lost wages.
+These methods are costly and can require a patient to lose a lot of time at work, which can further jeopardize their livelihood due to lost wages.
 Debilitating results from bladder removal or other treatments might result in long-term physical and mental stress and mental anguish.
-Successful treatment might only put cancer into remission, require subsequent treatment, and/or eventually cause death if the cancer gets worse or metastasizes in other organs and tissues.
+Successful treatment might only put cancer into remission but may require subsequent treatment and/or eventually cause death if the cancer worsens or metastasizes in other organs and tissues.

 What is the Camp Lejeune Justice Act?

-A few laws brought limited protection, increasing the pot for compensation to $2 billion, including family members of service people stationed at the camp, and including only one of the nearly two dozen conditions associated with environmentally caused cancers.
+A few laws brought limited protection, including increasing the source of compensation to $2 billion, including family members of service people stationed at the camp, and including only one of the nearly two dozen conditions associated with environmentally caused cancers.

 The Camp Lejeune Justice Act was part of the PACT Act, which allocated 400 Billion dollars to these concerns and others that adversely affected service men and women.
-Included in the act were health care benefits for veterans and their families and compensation for losses resulting from exposure to the drinking water at Camp Lejeune.
-Also included was the ability to seek compensation for wrongful death, lost and future wages, funeral expenses, and other damages associated with personal injury cases.
-This included their families living at the site.
+The act included health care benefits for veterans and their families and compensation for losses resulting from exposure to the drinking water at Camp Lejeune.
+Also included was the ability to seek compensation for wrongful death, lost and future wages, funeral expenses, and other damages commonly associated with personal injury cases.
+These benefits included the families living at the site.

 Why hire an attorney?

-The expenses incurred by treatment, without the benefit of payment or claims supported by the VA, often meant that treatment was cost-preventative.
-Many had to choose between being able to afford to live and living.
+Many cancer sufferers had to choose between being able to afford the cost of living and paying for the medical treatment that would keep them alive.
 Over the years, many who suffered from these injuries died.
-Their dependents and those they left behind found financial hardships, not to mention a vast hole left in their lives that could never be filled.
+Their dependents and those they left behind faced financial hardships, not to mention an emotional hole left in their lives that could never be filled.

-At the time, many sought justice and waded through bureaucratic red tape, and were stonewalled by the government they had enlisted and made their livelihood in protecting.
-Without the protection of the law, their hands were tied, and most funds to treat or compensate for losses were nonexistent.
+At the time, many sought justice and waded through extensive bureaucratic red tape but were stonewalled by the government they had vowed to protect.
+Without the protection of the recent laws, their hands were tied, and most funds to pay for treatment or compensation for losses were nonexistent.

-Hire an attorney for your Camp Lejeune bladder cancer case because:
+Here are a few of the best reasons to hire an attorney for your Camp Lejeune bladder cancer claim:

-- An attorney can gather information to use to argue your case.
+- An attorney can gather information to create a strong argument supporting your case.

 - From mediation to a jury trial before a judge, an attorney has experience in knowing how to argue your case with the information collected.

-- As you are putting your life back together, an attorney takes a lot of the stress off your shoulders you might be experiencing.
+- As you are putting your life back together, an attorney takes a lot of the stress off you.

 - Fighting the federal government for damages can be a daunting experience.

-If you or a family member, lived or worked at Camp Lejeune, United States Marine Corps training facility, between 1953 and 1987, you may be eligible for damages and compensation for losses you suffered as a result of negligence.
+If you or a family member lived or worked at the Camp Lejeune United States Marine Corps training facility between 1953 and 1987, you may be eligible for damages and compensation for losses you suffered as a result of being exposed to contaminated water.

-The right personal injury attorney for you will fight zealously to get you the compensation you deserve for injuries, losses, and other life-changing events that were no fault of your own.
+The dedicated personal injury attorneys at Dolman Law Group will fight zealously to recover the compensation you deserve for your injuries, losses, and other life-changing events that were no fault of your own.

-Hiring an attorney will go a long way to giving you peace of mind in knowing that your case is being handled and free up a lot of mental real estate to continue with your life with less stress and better tools at your disposal.
-Contact a personal injury attorney for a free consultation.
-An attorney can answer questions you have about your case and give you a roadmap as to how the process works and how your case will be handled.
-Take the first step towards getting justice today.
+When you work with an attorney at Dolman Law Group, you'll have peace of mind knowing that your case is in good hands.
+Call 833-552-7274 or fill out our online contact form for a free consultation.
+Our attorneys can answer questions about your case and explain how the process works and how your case will be handled.
+Take the first step towards financial justice today.